-I convinced myself that I was not going to watch To the Bone… but since I am in the eating disorder community, I wanted to be knowledgeable of the hot topic at hand.
-It is not every day that your disorder that is normally shamed and shunned is on the trend list of Netflix!
+I convinced myself I wasn’t going to watch To the Bone.
+But since I am in the eating disorder community, I wanted to be knowledgeable of the hot topic at hand.
+It is not every day that the disorder that’s normally shamed and shunned is on the trend list of Netflix!

 I was and still am opposed to having a former anorexia sufferer/survivor lose weight for a role – no one can convince me that that is a good idea.

 I could not casually participate in any of my old behaviors or try to lose weight at this point of my recovery.
 That wouldn’t be possible to do in a healthy manner.
 However, I cannot speak for anyone but myself.

 What I can say is this- maybe this is Lilly Collins way, vision, and purpose in giving back to the community.
 I write to connect with people that have suffered and to educate those who have not, and she acts.

 If I try to tell her that she is “wrong”, I’m just being hypocritical.
 I have had people tell me that my openness and purpose is wrong as well.
 So, instead of judging the movie, I want to give my thoughts on it.

 I want to address the chatter that I have been hearing from the body positive community (which I respect and love dearly)- here is another thin, privileged, white female in a starring role… And yes, that is a non-negotiable argument.

 I agree that the movie doesn’t touch on the fact that eating disorders affect all color, shapes, and socio-economic statuses.
 Nevertheless, it hit home for me.
 But maybe not in the ways you may think.